yagizeraslan/DeepSeek-Unity/README.md

 3. (Optional) Create a `DeepSeekSettings` asset inside the wizard for runtime-safe storage.
 4. Drag the `DeepSeekChat` prefab from the sample into your scene.
 5. Hit Play — and chat with DeepSeek AI in seconds 💬

+🧠 You can change model type and streaming mode at runtime from the inspector — the SDK automatically picks up the latest settings when you send a new message.
+Also, on the sample scene, you can send message via pressing Enter button as well instead of just clicking the Send button, small feature but good for testing.

 ---